DMV Road Test: The Ultimate 2021 Guide

 - You’ve met the requirements set in your state for new drivers.

-Where Can I Take the Test?
+Where Can You Take the Test?

-The behind-the-wheel test will originate from the DMV office and you’ll drive from there.
-If you have booked an appointment, make sure to arrive well in advance so you can clear all the necessary paperwork before your road test begins.
+The driving test will originate from the DMV office and you’ll drive from there.
+If you have booked an appointment, make sure to arrive well in advance so you can clear all the necessary paperwork before your test begins.
 For example; in some states, you are required to pay all fees and take the vision test before you are allowed to proceed with your test.

 What Skills Are Tested on the Road Test?

-As part of this evaluation, the examiner will want to see that you know all the basics, such as:
+As part of this evaluation, the examiner will want to see that you know all the driving basics, such as:

 - Driving at a safe speed